-All our wood is brought in the year before the season starts to ensure dry burnable wood.
-Due to the growth of our community and the limited supply of good burning wood we have sold out of seasoned wood before December the past 3 years so we highly encourage everyone to buy early June-August to guarantee availability and receive the lowest prices of the season.
-Prices increase August 16th -September 30th for pre-season and again October 1st – May for peak season.
+Our unseasoned wood is brought in the year before the season starts to ensure dry burnable wood.
+Due to the growth of our community and the limited supply of good burning wood we have sold out of seasoned wood before December the past 3 years so we highly encourage everyone to buy early June-August or before to guarantee availability and receive the lowest prices of the season.

 Generous Cords —

 Our wood is sold in full and multiple cords.
 Some customers prefer a combo of the almond & mix.
-The lighter woods help for a starter base or they use the mix for camping.
+The lighter woods help for a starter base or they use the mix for campfires.

 Almond – averages 14”–18” burns cleaner, slower and hotter than most other hardwoods.
 Great heat source, ideal for wood burning stoves.
 Once our customers have burned almond it is rare that they use anything else.
 Also good for BBQ and smoking.

 Various Mix – Our mix averages 16”–20” mixture may include red gum eucalyptus, white eucalyptus, elm, spruce, ash, alder, cedar, carob, walnut, oak, pine, citrus and fruit woods.
 With mix woods you may experience quicker burning, very hot, smoking, popping ambers, splinters, flute build up and more waste.
 Works well for larger wood burning stoves or fireplaces.
 Due to various circumstances We will NOT have mixed wood available for the 2021 season.
 We appreciate all our customers and apologize for any inconvenience.

-Ask About Our Discounted Rates for Semi Loads —
+Ask About Our Rates for Semi Loads —

-Semi loads of almond or mix (3 to 6 plus cords) are also available at a discounted price.
-Delivery throughout the greater high desert and mountain areas including but not limited to Baldy Mesa, Phelan, Pinon Hills, Oro Grande, Wrightwood and Big Bear Mountain communities.
-Please note if ordering semi loads there must be accessibility for a ten wheeler dump truck (example but not limited to; no low hanging wires or roof eaves, clear of brush & trees, enough clearance between structures & fences, weight limit on concrete driveways and enough space to either back in safely or pull in and turn around.
+Semi loads of almond or mix (3 to 6 plus cords) are also available with a slight discounted rate.
+Please note if ordering a semi load there must be accessibility for a ten wheeler dump truck (example but not limited to; no low hanging wires or roof eaves, clear of brush & trees, enough clearance between structures & fences, weight limit on concrete driveways and enough space to either back in safely or pull in and turn around.

 Did You Know Not All Wood Is The Same??